Straight Ahead (Greg Sage album)

 Straight Ahead is the debut solo album of Wipers frontman Greg Sage.
 It was released in 1985.
-Half the album consists of just Sage accompanied by his acoustic guitar.

-J Mascis covered "On the Run" on his 1996 solo album, Martin + Me.
-Ryan Adams covered the title track at the Xponential show on 26 July 2014.

 Sage said of this album, "After I recorded Over The Edge, I had $5,000 invested into that record.
 The record company went bankrupt, so they took the money and started a new label.
 We got screwed and I had no way of paying back the debt, so that was the end of The Wipers.
 I was out in the Mohave desert and I wrote a bunch of songs on the acoustic guitar, I fixed a tape recorder for somebody.
 An eight track recorder, so I got to use it for a month as a fee for fixing it, I guess.
 I just recorded those songs.
 Then one day someone called from a record label, a guy that used to work for the label that screwed us, and he said "I feel sorry for you guys" and I told him that I didn't have any Wipers stuff for him and that The Wipers didn't exist anymore.
 Anyway, the label, licensed Straight Ahead, a live record, some old tapes and basically got me out of debt for Over The Edge.
 If I never recorded those songs, Over The Edge would've been The Wipers' last record."